 Unfortunately, there are too many employers that disregard the significance of delivering a quality onboarding process, and do so at their peril.
 Their only concern is finding a new employee to fill a role, and to hell with the “soft” stuff, such as making them feel like a valuable member of the team.

-One business owner I know has nailed his onboarding process down to what he refers to as an onboarding experience.
-It starts with having the new hire’s manager reach out several days before the new hire’s start date to ask how they are doing, find out if they have any questions, and to go over what to expect on their first day.
+One business owner I know starts his onboarding process by having the new hire’s manager reach out several days before the new hire’s start date to ask how they are doing, find out if they have any questions, and go over what to expect on their first day.
 This emotionally intelligent leader understands that as the employer, it is his company’s responsibility to initiate the employer/employee bond.

-On the new hire’s first day, s/he will see their name printed on a welcome board, and several team members, including his or her supervisor and mentor will be ready to greet and start the day.
+On the new hire’s first day, s/he will see their name on a welcome board, and several team members, including their supervisor and mentor will be ready to greet and start the day.
 This employer’s goal is to make sure new hires go home eager to return on the second day.

-A large part of this employer’s success in retaining new hires as well as long tenured employees is driven by placing a high priority on maintaing a healthy and stable company culture of mutual respect, accountability and continuous improvement.
-Over time, his company has earned a reputation of being an employer of choice in his region.
+A large part of this employer’s success in retaining new hires and long tenured employees is driven by prioritizing a healthy and stable company culture of mutual respect, accountability and continuous improvement.
+Over time, his company has earned a reputation as an employer of choice in his region.
 In other words, it’s his leading competitive edge.

-When you think about the time and money it has been taking to finally find a good employment candidate, you can begin to appreciate how important it is for him or her to genuinely want to work for your company and want to do the best possible job they can.
-If they end their first day or first week feeling like they are just viewed as another part of a machine to make a company function, what expectations can you possibly have that they will have any motivation to stick around for the long haul and give you their best?
+When you think about the time and money it takes to find a good employment candidate, you can begin to appreciate how important it is for them to genuinely want to work for your company and want to do the best possible job they can.
+However, if they end their first day or first week feeling like they are just viewed as another part of a machine to make a company function, what expectations can you possibly have that they will have any motivation to stick around for the long haul and give you their best?